Is Envestio a scam?

 This is good, but hold on!

-This is different from the buyback of other websites.
+This is different from the buyback I find on other P2P websites.

 Investors have to ask for buyback.
 Buyback is not automatic in case of late payments (if applicable).